MrzCruz/Jigglypuff-Web/README.md

 - 🌘 Dark/Light theme toggle with `localStorage`
 - 💾 Queue and current song saved between sessions
 - 🧠 Media Session API integration for system media controls
+- 📡 Access your personal music server from any device on the same Wi-Fi network

 ---